mixmix/scuttle-book/README.md

 ### `book.async.create(book, cb)`

-`book` - an Object which must at least have `title`, `author`
+`book` - an Object which must at least have `title`, `author`.
+If a book doesn't pass the `isBook` validator, the callback is called with the errors : `cb(errors)`

 ### `book.async.update(id, attributes, cb)`
 ### `book.async.comment(id, text, cb)`

 ### `book.sync.isBook(bookMsg)`

-Checks if a given message is a valid book message.
+Checks if a given message is a valid book message, where a 'message' can be either a raw message from the database or `msg.value.content`.

 This method doesn't need an sbot connection so can be accessed directly like: